timescale/docs/ai/python-interface.md

 #### pgvector ivfflat index

 Pgvector provides a clustering-based indexing algorithm.
-Our [blog post](https://www.timescale.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work/) describes how it works in detail.
+The [blog post](https://www.timescale.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work/) describes how it works in detail.
 It provides the fastest index-build speed but the slowest query speeds of any indexing